-Staff are expected to interact with parents in a polite and respectful manner and recognise parents' entitlement to express any concerns they may have about their child's learning, safety or wellbeing.
+Staff are expected to interact with parents in a polite and respectful manner and recognise parents' entitlement to express any concerns they may have about their child's learning, safety, or wellbeing.
 Staff should avoid discussing school matters with parents outside school if approached and should instead refer the parent to the normal school communication channels.

-6. Use of IT including social media
+Use of IT including social media

-Internal e-mail and internet systems must be used only in accordance with the school's acceptable use of ICT policy in the Staff Handbook.

-Social networking sites offer the opportunity for communication with children, young people and their parents outside normal professional boundaries.
+Internal e-mail and internet systems must be used only in accordance with the school's acceptable use of ICT policy available from the school office, teachers shared resources or on the school website.
+Social networking sites offer the opportunity for communication with children, young people, and their parents outside normal professional boundaries.
 School staff must take care to protect their privacy and protect themselves from risk of allegations in relation to inappropriate relationships and cyberbullying.
 Staff must not have any unauthorised contact or accept 'friend' requests through social media with any pupil (including former pupils and/or those who attend other schools) unless they are family members.
 Staff must exercise caution when having contact online through social media with parents so as not to compromise the school's reputation or school information.

-Please refer to the school's acceptable use of ICT policy and Social Media policy in the Staff Handbook for further guidance on acceptable and unacceptable use of IT, social media and mobile phones.
+Please refer to the school's acceptable use of ICT policy and Social Media policy School Office, Teachers Shared Resources or on the school website for further guidance on acceptable and unacceptable use of IT, social media, and mobile phones.

-7. Confidentiality and disclosure of information
+Confidentiality and disclosure of information

 Staff must ensure that they do not disclose confidential information to anyone who does not have the right to receive it.
-Where information is disclosed this should be in line with the principles of the Data Protection Act 1998.
+Where information is disclosed, this should be in line with the principles of the General Data Protection Regulations (GDPR) 2016 and the Data Protection Act 2018.
 Equally staff should not prevent another person from gaining access to information to which that person is entitled by law.
-If there is doubt about whether or not to share information, advice must be sought from the Headteacher an appropriate senior member of staff.
+If there is doubt about whether to share information, advice must be sought from an appropriate senior member of staff, Jane Baker Headteacher.